kiyalab-tmu/rinko2022/index.md

 # Chapter 3: Neural Networks
 ### Q.1: Linear Regression
 * Generate a synthetic dataset containing 1000 examples with addictive noise.
-  Each sample consists of 2 features.
+  Each sample consists of 2 features drawn from the standard normal distribution.
 The true parameter generating the dataset is $$w = [2, -3.4], b = 4.2$$.
 Sample noise from normal distribution with mean 0 and standard deviation 0.01.
 Synthetic labels will be $$y = Xw^T + b + \epsilon$$.
   Plot the features, we can clearly see the linear correlation between features